-As an educational provider, our school has an obligation to publish a freedom of information statement, outlining how we will meet our duties under the Freedom of Information Act 2000 and associated regulations.
+As an educational provider, the Trust/School has an obligation to publish a freedom of information statement, outlining how we will meet our duties under the Freedom of Information Act 2000 and associated regulations.
 The development and effective implementation of this policy fulfils that requirement.

 More specifically, this policy outlines: